 On a second email, I asked him if he saw Marnie-Rae bleeding while he spent time with her.
 A few minutes later he responded saying he did not, she didn’t have an «episode» during the session, which lasted a couple of hours.

 Also, Mr. Jones told me that if I was interested on the story I should contact Kim from Phoenix Features, «she is Marnie’s media agent and has put the story to the UK media», and he gave me Kim’s email address.

 After my first exchange with BBC Newsbeat editor, I contacted Marnie-Rae Harvey myself.
 It wasn’t hard, a simple Google search led me to a Twitter account on her name.
 So, I sent her a message.
 She answered back a few minutes later, and we started an exchange through DM.
 I introduced myself, explained my interest on her story and asked for an interview.
 Three short DMs later, Ms. Harvey directed me to her agent, Kim Willis from Phoenix Features.
-I asked her if that was the only way to get an interview with her and if she thought Ms. Willis would charge for it.
-She said yes to both questions.
+I asked her if that was the only way to get an interview with her and if she thought Ms. Willis would charge me for it.
+She answered yes to both questions.
 I insisted a bit and asked if Newsbeat BBC’d paid for the story too.

-Here, Ms. Harvey lost her laconic style and said:
+Here Ms. Harvey lost her laconic style and said:

 «Kim runs phoenixs,bbc and all the other reporters have to email kim first to ask about the story and decide a price for the story,I have more pictures of the bleeding which haven’t been published yet,but it depends on what your willing to pay» (sic)